Dave Kinskey

-Dave Kinskey is an American politician and a Republican member of the Wyoming State Senate, representing the 22nd district since July 8, 2014.
+Dave Kinskey is an American politician and a former Republican member of the Wyoming State Senate, representing the 22nd district from 2014 to 2025.
 He previously served, from 2005 until his appointment to the State Senate, as the Mayor of Sheridan, Wyoming.

 Early life and business career

 Kinskey spent a great deal of time at the YMCA during his youth.
 He later received an economics degree from Harvard University in 1972 and a Juris Doctor degree from the University of Wyoming in 1982.
 Following law school he was a practicing attorney, and later a realtor and business executive.
 In 1988 he acquired the company M&M Home Medical Inc. Kinskey was also the business owner of TK, LLC.
 He was also a board member of SEEDA.

 Mayoral career

 Kinskey served as mayor of Sheridan, Wyoming from 2005 until July 8, 2014.
 He was succeeded as mayor by City Council President John Heath.
 Prior to his election as mayor, Kinskey worked on the Senate campaigns of Wyoming Senators Malcolm Wallop and Alan Simpson, as well as Pete Simpson's unsuccessful gubernatorial run in 1986.
 During his time as mayor, Kinskey initiated projects including the north main interchange of the city.
 He also stated that he did not believe that Sheridan could preempt a potential state ban on public smoking by Wyoming, and advocated for the re-fluoridation of the city's water.
 Kinskey also pursued policy in support of the coal industry, trying to open the ports of West Wyoming to overseas coal exporting.
 Under him, the city balanced the budget and began to build their financial reserves, as well as streamlining approval processes.
 He resigned from his unexpired term in 2014 after being appointed to the Wyoming State Senate.